-Additional photos of this 2002 Aprilia RS250 GP1 are available here for your perusal.
+Click here for an CycleVIN Motorcycle History Report on this 2002 Aprilia RS250 GP1.
+Additional photos are available here for your perusal.

 Founded by Alberto Beggio in post-World War II Italy, Aprilia started out as a bicycle manufacturer before eventually releasing its first motorcycles in the late ‘60s/early ‘70s.
 The Noale-based firm found some success producing mopeds, scooters, and other small-displacement runners, but a trio of Grand Prix world championships in the early ‘90s would forever alter the fate of the once-boutique outfit.
 Riding Aprilia’s quarter-liter GP mount, the RSW250, Max Biaggi secured back-to-back-to-back world titles in ’94, ’95, and ’96 (plus another title in ’97 with Honda).
 Like Paul Smart’s Desmo racer had done for Ducati two-decades-or-so prior, the success achieved on Biaggi’s 250cc GP racer put Aprilia on the map and helped to establish the small Italian firm as a true contender on the world stage.